 Kotlin is an open-source, general-purpose programming language originally created for the Java Virtual Machine (JVM).
 The language was created by JetBrains, that started working on Kotlin in 2010, and the project was made open-source shortly after in 2012.
 The 1.0 version was released in 2016, and no more than three years later, Google announced that Kotlin is the preferred language for Android.

 Kotlin was originally meant as an alternative to Java and is fully compatible with it.
-This means that Kotlin can be used for updating and modernising the projects written with Java and actually expanding them, which is one of the main perks of using the language.
+This means that Kotlin can use existing Java code for updating and modernising the projects and actually expanding them, which is one of the main perks of using the language.

 What is Kotlin used for?